 Contact details for services and reporting are available on the Strong families Safe Kids website.

 A person with concerns about a child’s safety is called a ‘notifier’.
 When calling the Strong Families, Safe Kids Advice and Referral Line, a notifier will speak to a staff person who will record their concerns (s14(5)).
 Child Protection may then gather more information so that a recommendation can be made about what needs to be done (s18).
 The case may be referred to a more appropriate service for response, referred to police for joint investigation or classified and prioritised for a risk and/or needs assessment by Child Protection.

 Rights as a ‘Notifier’

-A person who provides information about child abuse and neglect to Child Protection is a notifier.
 Under both the CYPFA section 16, and the Right to Information Act 2009 (Tas) section 38 the identity of a notifier does not have to be released nor does any information contained in a notification that may lead to the identification of a notifier.
 In court, the identity and any evidence identifying a notifier is confidential and generally withheld from court proceedings (s16(3), CYPFA).
 If, however, the evidence of the notifier is critical to proceedings and needs to be provided for the proper administration of justice, the court may grant leave to hear the evidence (s16(5)(a)).
 The notifier may also consent to their evidence or their identity being revealed in proceedings (s16(5)(b)).